Articling student positions for the 2020-2021 term have been filled.

 Attention: Timothy Delaney

-Interviews of the chosen applicants will take place during the Vancouver Bar Association designated interview week, typically the third week of August.
+Interviews of the chosen applicants will take place during the Vancouver Bar Association designated interview week of October 19, 2020 .

 While we appreciate all applications, only those considered for an interview will be contacted.